Hamzablm/blog/_posts/2020-06-14-Web-Security-Intro-to-OAuth-and-OpenID-Connect.md

+---
-# Web Security: Intro to OAuth 2.0 and OpenID Connect (Part 1)
+title: Web Security: Intro to OAuth 2.0 and OpenID Connect (Part 1)
+author: Hamza Belmellouki
+categories: [Spring]
+tags: [spring-boot, testing]
+comments: true
+---

 OAuth 2.0 and OpenID Connect are becoming the de-facto standard for handling authentication and authorization in modern applications.